This post contains affiliate links.

 What is a Suicide Shower?

-Our suicide shower was especially bad in Cusco, where the wires ran out of the light socket and directly into the shower head, most of them just taped together with electrical tape, sticking out haphazardly (seriously how many wires does it need?!) with no sort of order or arrangement to them at all.
+Our suicide shower was especially bad in Cusco, where the wires ran out of the light socket and directly into the shower head.
+Most of them were just taped together with electrical tape and sticking out haphazardly (seriously how many wires does it need?!) with no sort of order or arrangement to them at all.

 After living in Peru for three months I now consider myself an expert in the subject of sketchy shower practices.
 Without further ado, I present:

 The Complete Guide to Surviving a Suicide Shower

 Step 1: Lower your hygiene standards so you are ok with showering as little as possible (never mind the strenuous hikes and climbs you are doing weekly in this part of the world).
 Once or twice a week is best.

 Step 2: Brush your hair and prep everything you need so you can get in and out of there as fast as possible.